danielhealy01/automationProject/README.md

 writeReplyToJson
 * Saves chatGPTs responses to a json file

+writeThreadToJson
+* Saves chatGPTs gen threads to a json file

 getArticleFromID
 * Not currently used
 * Was going to be used to feed back into GPT to strengthen the context.